dthallner/dthallner.github.io/_teaching/2014-spring-teaching-1.md

 * Building scientific communication skills – the skills and mindset to understand, articulate, and discuss technical concepts to peers and the public.
 This is done through discussions and the course project.

 [Syllabus]("../files/GLY2030C_Envt_Eng_Geo_Fall2023_Thallner.pdf")

+Find the latest ratings for this class on [ratemycourses.io](https://www.ratemycourses.io/uf/course/gly2030c)